FIAP-SA-Hermes-Foods/fiap-hf-src/docs/project_structure.md

 ```

 **cmd** - This folder is responsible for executables.
-- **migration** - This folder is realated to initialization of Database, for example to avoid starting with everything empty;
+- **migration** - This folder is related to initialization of Database, for example to avoid starting with everything empty;
-- **server** - This folder is realated to Mercado Pago Mock and Hermes Foods API;
+- **server** - This folder is related to Mercado Pago Mock and Hermes Foods API;

 ---
 <br>